goflow¶

 description: "Combines review findings"

-prompt: "You combine multiple reviews into a clear, actionable summary."
+prompt: "You combine multiple reviews into a clear summary."

 steps: